wallaceEcoMod/wallace/inst/shiny/modules/vis_responsePlot.md

 This module relies on plotting functionality from R package `dismo`.

 Users must first select a model.
-Depending on the `ENMeval` settings selected in Component **Model**, there may be multiple choices for Maxent.
+Depending on the `ENMeval` settings selected in **Component: Build and Evaluate Niche Model**, there may be multiple choices for Maxent.
 Users must then choose a predictor variable to view its response curve.
 The predictor variables available for selection in the dropdown menu are the variables with non-zero coefficients in the model (i.e., non-zero lambda values).
 Users can download the currently displayed response curve plot as an image file (.png).

 **REFERENCES**

-Elith, J., & Graham, C. H. (2009).
+Elith, J., & Graham, C.H.
+(2009).
 Do they?
 How do they?
 WHY do they differ?
 On finding reasons for differing performances of species distribution models. *Ecography*, 32, 66-77. <a href="https://doi.org/10.1111/j.1600-0587.2008.05505.x" target="_blank">https://doi.org/10.1111/j.1600-0587.2008.05505.x</a>